EdoPro98/SimSiPM/README.md

 }
 ```
 ## <a name="python_basic_usage"></a>Python basic use
-Python bindings are generated using Pybind11 so the usage is very similar to C++ but with python syntax.
+Python bindings are generated for all the classes using Pybind11.
+This allows for an almost 1:1 mapping of the C++ functionalities in Python.

 ```python
 from SiPM import SiPMSensor, SiPMProperties